MaximeFrancoeur/How-do-tests/README.md

         }

 		// 3.
-Test whether the argument is passed to the DAO.
+Test whether the argument is passed to the DAO. final List<Foo> foo = myRepositoryDAO.findByName(name);

 		// 4.
-Test if the argument is the same as that through the method. final List<Foo> foo = myRepositoryDAO.findByName(name);

-		// 5.
 Test if foo is null : excepted ArraysList empty if (foo == null) {
             return new ArrayList<Foo>();
         }